Critics Accuse Trump Of Using Race To Divide Americans

 "Based on what happened in 2016, he and his campaign see this as a successful strategy.
 I think what's different in 2020, though, is that you can't just do the same thing that you did four years ago.
 You actually have to amp it up."

-Alfaro said Trump is stoking racial tensions and playing on fears among some white voters in order to portray himself as the one who can save them from the chaos.
+Alfaro said Trump is stoking racial tensions and playing on fears among some white voters to portray himself as the one who can save them from chaos.

-She pointed to a rally last month Bemidji, Minn., where Trump falsely claimed former Vice President Joe Biden would flood the majority-white state with refugees from "Somalia and all over the planet."
+She pointed to a rally last month in Bemidji, Minn., where Trump falsely said former Vice President Joe Biden would flood the majority-white state with refugees from "Somalia and all over the planet."

 That theory is a discredited, discriminatory belief from the eugenics movement that some genes are superior to others.
 These are the theories that shaped Nazi Germany's policies.
 Eugenics was also behind the forced sterilization of women in the 1950s in North Carolina through the early 1970s in Puerto Rico.
 The pseudo-science led to the coerced sterilizations of Native American, Latina, African American and poor women.

-"Then now, most recently, we started to hear reports of women in detention, in ICE detention, who were being sterilized without informed consent and certainly against their will," she said.
+"Then now, most recently, we started to hear reports of women in detention, in [Immigration and Customs Enforcement] detention, who were being sterilized without informed consent and certainly against their will," she said.

 Even if Trump loses to Biden in November, Alfaro said, his actions have normalized racist fringe ideologies and encouraged extremists.